-From 2017,, GCSE grades alter from A*-G to 9-1, with 9 being the highest.
+From 2017, GCSE grades altered from A*-G to 9-1, with 9 being the highest.
 As well as the grade structure, new GCSEs are more rigorous and so comparison to previous years cannot be made.
-English Language, English Literature, and Mathematics change in 2017, with most subjects following in 2018, and all by 2019.
+English Language, English Literature, and Mathematics changed in 2017, with most subjects following in 2018, and all by 2019.

 For more information on the Curriculum, contact Mr Packard (Vice Principal), firstname.lastname@example.org

 Ofqual have produced the following video to explain the new GCSEs:

 Click here for more information published in June 2017 by the Department for Education for parents.

 Below is the presentation and information from the 3rd February Parents meeting, and is relevant to all students from Year 11 and below.

 - PDF of the Powerpoint presentation.
 This contains general information about the Government changes and then the presentations from English and Mathematics

 - English and Maths summary.
 This document was first distributed at the Year 9 curriculum evening in January 2015, and contains further detail of the content for each of the subjects.